DeclanSmith2005/AutonomousQuackstonVehicle/logbook/week-08/2026-03-05_team-contributions.md

 ## Daily Summary

 This session focused on subsystem integration between Control and Perception using ZeroMQ and camera-guided turn logic.
 Rafael implemented mission-state publishing and CTE reception, iterated through a temporary ZMQ disable/enable cycle for testing, introduced camera-guided turn handling, and then refactored the approach to a Pure Pursuit style controller with adaptive lookahead.
 Follow-up commits on Mar 6 simplified trajectory handling in perception modules and added more run logs from testing.
-Teammate sections are intentionally left open for individual additions.
+Perception focused mainly on testing the new object detection model aswell as the revised CTE code using the live camera on the car.

 ---